 Definition and Examples

 Data supports the value of critical feedback.
-A report from McKinsey & Company found that teams that receive detailed, critical feedback see a 40% increase in project effectiveness compared to teams that receive less detailed feedback.
+A report from McKinsey & Company states that teams that get criticism in detail also get the project done 40% more effectively than those that got less detail.

 Peer Review